kswim8/Wit-on-Wellness/README.md

-requests          : module for sending HTTP requests to the API to pull data bs4               : module for webscraping and collecting images json              : module for parsing JSON into Python dictionaries nltk              : module for working with human language data, specifically a food corpus
+requests          : module for sending HTTP requests to the API to pull data bs4               : module for webscraping and collecting images json              : module for parsing JSON into Python dictionaries nltk              : module for working with human language data, specifically Brown and food corpora
 ```